* This is the Consumer Version. *

 Disorders of the immune system occur when

-The body generates an immune response against itself (an autoimmune disorder—see Autoimmune Disorders).
+The body generates an immune response against itself (an autoimmune disorder—see page Autoimmune Disorders).

 The body has a series of defenses.
 Defenses include physical barriers, white blood cells, and molecules such as antibodies and complement proteins.